The short answer to this question is: “Yes.”

 - Excessive alcohol consumption

 While high cholesterol can lead to heart disease, the elevated level itself does not cause any symptoms.
-Consequently, it is important that adults 20 years of age and older have their cholesterol checked every five years.
+Consequently, it is important that young adults 20 years of age and older have their cholesterol checked every five years.
 It should be noted that while people tend to associate high cholesterol with being overweight or obese, even individuals who are at or below their ideal weight can have high cholesterol.

 Treating High Cholesterol